Cooling Prize

 Procedure

-After the final presentation, the judges will retire to choose the winner, considering the submitted posters, the verbal presentations, and the way they handled questions.
+After the last finalist’s presentation, the judges will retire to choose the winner, considering the submitted posters, the verbal presentations, and the way they handled questions.
 During judging, a special lecture will be given by a guest speaker.

-The winner of the Cooling Prize is traditionally invited to submit their winning poster/presentation as a paper for publication in Ground Engineering.
-Ground Engineering will pay £200 to the winner, once the paper has been submitted for publication, but not later than November in the year of the competition.
-Otherwise, the £200 cannot be paid to the winner.
-The winning paper will be included in the printed issue, while runner-up papers will be hosted online.
-Papers must not exceed 2000 words, excluding titles, captions, and references.
+The winner and runners up of the Cooling Prize are invited to submit their winning poster/presentation as a paper for publication in Ground Engineering magazine.
+The winning paper will be included in the printed issue, while finalists papers will be hosted online.
+The BGA will pay the prize money to the winner, once the paper has been submitted for publication, but not later than 1 October in the year of the competition.
+Otherwise, the prize money cannot be paid to the winner.
+All finalists will be required to prepare their papers by 1 October in the year of the competition.
+Papers must not exceed 2000 words, excluding titles, captions, and references, and should be sent via email to the Ground Engineering editor and the BGA Young Professionals subcommittee Lead.

-After the competition the finalists are invited to join the judges and BGA members for dinner as guests of the BGA and hosting ICE Association.
-For finalists based in the UK travel and accommodation expenses will be met by the BGA.
+After the competition the finalists are invited to join the judges and BGA members for dinner as guests of the BGA.

 Judging Criteria